Peggy Cole is a self-published author who enjoys writing fiction stories, book reviews and articles about simpler times.

 "Um, yes, it is me."
 I mentally slapped my forehead at the dorky retort.

-High school seemed worlds apart from where I found myself that day, surrounded by flashy hair stylists whose dress code and hair styles failed to match how he likely remembered me.
-The vibrant make-up of the eighties accentuated my high cheekbones and eyes while the big-haired perm and padded shouldered look had replaced my former bland fashion choices.
+High school seemed worlds apart from where I found myself that day, surrounded by flashy stylists whose outfits and hair styles failed to match how he likely remembered me.
+The vibrant make-up of the eighties accentuated high cheekbones and eyes while the big-haired perm and padded shouldered look replaced my former bland fashion choices.

 I'd traveled thousands of miles since those days when his adoration once held me captive.
 For a brief moment in time, we'd been more than casual friends.
 His band played at school functions and, thrilled to be included, I had a permanent back stage pass to every show.
 That was before I discovered the magnetic draw musicians exude on young girls.

-The others at the table looked on with unconcealed interest.
-Each of them had met my fiance and knew this wasn't him.
-I'd pay a price later when the merciless teasing would transform an ordinary working day into something more interesting.
+The others seated at the table looked on with unconcealed interest.
+They had already met my fiancé and they knew this wasn't him.
+I'd pay a price later when the teasing would turn an ordinary work day into something more interesting.
 We made small talk across the syrup smeared plates while my companions began to fidget and look at their watches.